-02. HIGHLY SKILLED AND COST COMPETITIVE LABOR FORCE The Lebanese workforce is not only adeguately skilled, but highly cost competitive as well.
-The labor base is relatively cheaper than the US, Europe and GCC countries, with the average wage of a software engineer nearly 27% lower than in the GCC and 55% lower than in selected developed economies (Figures 9).
-Lebanon's solid educational system is at Figure 9: Median Annual Wages of Software Engineers in Selected Countries USD Thousands | 2018
+Source: GEM Global Report 2017-2018 11 Global Competitiveness Report, 2017-2018 12-13 ITU, 2015 14 ITU, 2013 02.
+HIGHLY SKILLED AND COST COMPETITIVE LABOR FORCE The Lebanese workforce is not only adequately skilled, but highly cost competitive as well.
+The labor base is relatively cheaper than the US, European and GCC countries, with the average wage of a software engineer nearly 27% lower than in the GCC and 55% lower than in selected developed economies (Figures 10).
+Figure 10: Median Annual Wages of Software Engineers in Selected Countries USD Thousands | 2018

+Source: Payscale 2018

+03. ACCESS TO GROWING REGIONAL MARKETS

+► Lebanon's access to expanding emerging markets presents significant opportunities for ICT companies to serve the region.

+The MENA region's ICT spending is expected to reach USD 242 billion by 2019, growing at a CAGR of 4.36% over the 2016-2019 period.

+Total internet users in the Middle East region are amounted to 164 million, which represents 3.9% of the world internet users with a penetration rate of 64.5%.

-Source: Payscale 2018 03.
-ACCESS TO GROWING REGIONAL MARKETS Lebanon's access to expanding emerging markets presents significant opportunities for ICT companies to serve the region. - The ICT market in the Middle East is rapidly growing.
-The number of Internet users in the Arab world is expected to reach 226 million by 2018. - The mobile industry of Arab states is expected to reach USD 164 billion by 2020 . - The Middle East could have 160 million digital users by 2025.
-The African market equally presents promising potential especially for software developers and mobile applications, with 731 million SIM connection 2016.
-Between 2015-2020, this number should grow at a CAGR of 6.3% reaching a penetration rate of 93%.
-Various advantages allow businesses to capture these opportunities from Lebanon, especially given the Lebanese international business culture and wide exposure to the Arab region, Africa, and Europe as well as the wide diaspora network which provides worldwide investment and business linkages opportunities.
-11 Global Competitiveness Report, 2017-2018 12-13-14 ITU, 2013 15 Arab Knowledge Economy Report, 2015-2016 16-17-18 GSMA Intelligence, 2015
+➤ The African market equally presents promising potential especially for software developers and mobile applications.
+Sab-Saharan Africa will have the largest increase of mobile penetration (8% points) over the 2017-2025 period.
+The European market is the third top ICT exports destination for Lebanon with 35% of total ICT companies exporting to Europe.

+➤ Various advantages allow businesses to capture these opportunities from Lebanon, especially given the Lebanese international business culture and wide exposure to the Arab region, Africa, and Europe as well as the wide diaspora network which provides worldwide investment and business linkages opportunities.

+Gartner

+Internet World Stats

+GSMA Intelligence, The Mobile Economy 2018

+IDAL's studies

 04. ENABLING INFRASTRUCTURE Companies operating out of Lebanon can also benefit from an adequate infrastructure and an enabling business environment.
 The growth of the ICT sector is among the government top priorities leading to increased investments in upgrading the existing telecom infrastructure.
 Lebanon's bandwidth has increased 10 folds since 2011.
-The average speed of mobile broadband has increased 18 times and prices have declined by 40% during the same period.
-Fixed broadband penetration ratereached 25.6% in 2016, a considerable increase from 9.95% in 2013.
+The average speed of mobile broadband has increased 18 times and prices have declined by 40% during the same period. ► Fixed broadband penetration ratereached 25.6% in 2016, a considerable increase from 9.95% in 2013.
 This penetration rate is the highest amongst Levant countries and other MENA economies (Figure 10).
 Mobile broadband penetration rate has also been on the rise, reaching 53.5% in 2016, up from 43% in 2013.
 In 2015, there was an estimated 2.8 million subscribers using mobile data services, recording a 768% increase from 280,000 subscribers in 2011.
 Figure 4: Fixed Broadband Penetration Rates in Selected Arab Countries % | 2016